Black Bean Burger

-This Black Bean Burger recipe is made with salsa and pantry staples mixed in one bowl - a hearty, healthy protein-packed dinner with a Southwestern flare.
+This Black Bean Burger recipe is made with salsa and pantry staples in one bowl - a hearty, protein-packed dinner with Southwestern flare

 This post may contain affiliate links.
 Please read our disclosure policy.